-- When posting information on social network sites, presenting themselves as an official representative or spokesperson for Pace University, the Program, or any affiliate organization inflating or misrepresenting academic or clinical credentials in on-line or face-to-face environments. - Representing themselves as another person, real or fictitious, or otherwise attempt to obscure their identity as a means to circumvent the prohibitions included in this handbook.
+- When posting information on social network sites, presenting themselves as an official representative or spokesperson for Pace University, the Program, or any affiliate organization inflating or misrepresenting academic or clinical credentials in on-line or face-to-face environments. - Representing themselves as another person, real or fictitious, or otherwise attempt to obscure circumvent the prohibitions included in this Handbook.